bkkkk/bkkkk.github.io/_posts/2014-12-19-thesis-before-you-embark-on-your-journey.markdown

 This means that I avoid having to repeat code, I don't have to make a decision right now about how I want to represent this concept, increases the consistency of my test, and more importantly it makes the text much more readable without compiling.

 {% highlight latex %}
 A large amount of \met\ is expected in a final state SUSY signature.
 {% endhighlight %}

+### Use version control

-**Use version control**: If you ever code anything that matters you have to put it into some kind of version control and have it backed up regularly to an off-site backup.
+If you ever code anything that matters you have to put it into some kind of version control and have it backed up regularly to an off-site backup.
 I use git and github.
 If you only have a single copy of your thesis and you're not updating your backup constantly, you deserve whatever horrible thing happens to you.

 ## Managing your bibliography